libreearth/erm_platform/README.md

 * Customizability to context-specific processes, and sharing of knowledge and innovations between users, according to their preference.
 * Highly secure private data storage as well as permanent and uncensorable access to public data (and published open-access analyses thereof).
 * Resilient compute architecture without tolerance for downtime (either for maintenance or disaster), given the life-critical functionalities being developed.

+## Attribution
+The term Environmental Relationship Management has been coined by Angel Imaz Rivero who as well has developed it in its current form, including its design and reference implementation.

+The text above has been written by cooperation between EcoNet, Commonland and others with input from Angel Imaz Rivero.

 ## Starting up the application server